Capturing Timeless Portraits with the Wet Plate Collodion Process in Berlin

 The Allure of Wet Plate Collodion Portraits

-At Maximilian Zeitler’s Berlin studio, portrait sitters are presented with a choice between two captivating options: tintype and ambrotype.
+In my studio in Berlin, you can choose between two captivating options: tintype and ambrotype.
 The tintype, a collodion image on aluminum, boasts a distinctive appearance that exudes charm and character.
 On the other hand, the ambrotype, with its collodion image on glass, possesses a delicate beauty that captures the essence of its subjects with unmatched clarity.

 A Selection of Sizes for Personalized Display

-One of the appealing aspects of a wet plate collodion portrait session with Maximilian Zeitler is the range of sizes available.
+One of the appealing aspects of a wet plate collodion portrait session with me is the range of sizes available.
 From the smaller, more intimate 13x18cm portraits to the larger and grander 27x35cm and even 40x50cm formats, clients can select a size that best suits their preferences and display spaces.
 This variety ensures that each portrait becomes a personalized work of art, crafted with meticulous attention to detail.

 The Experience of a Portrait Session